flatiron/blacksmith/topics/how-do-i-read-files-in-node-js/article.md

-This task is very simple because reading a file is built into the node.js api.
-We can use the handy api call `readFile` inside the `fs` module which is very easy to use thankfully.
+Reading the contents of a file into memory is a very common programming task, and, as with many other things, the Node.js core API provides methods to make this trivial.
+There are a variety of file system methods, all contained in the `fs` module.
+The easiest way to read the entire contents of a file is with `fs.readFile`, as follows:

     fs = require('fs');
     fs.readFile(file, [encoding], [callback]);

-    file = (string) filepath of the file to read
+    // file = (string) filepath of the file to read

-`encoding = (optional string)` the type of encoding to read the file.
+`encoding` is an optional parameter that specifies the type of encoding to read the file.
 Possible encodings are 'ascii', 'utf8', and 'base64'.
-If no encoding provided, the raw buffer is returned.
+If no encoding provided, the raw buffer is returned - which is usually NOT human-readable data!

-`callback = (optional function (err, data) {})` If there is no error, `err === null` and `data` will contain the file contents, otherwise `err` contains the error message.
+`callback` is a function to call when the file has been read and the contents are ready - it is passed two arguments, `error` and `data`.
+If there is no error, `error` will be `null` and `data` will contain the file contents; otherwise `err` contains the error message.

-So if we wanted to read `/etc/hosts` and print it to stdout:
+So if we wanted to read `/etc/hosts` and print it to stdout (just like UNIX `cat`):

     fs = require('fs')
     fs.readFile('/etc/hosts', 'utf8', function (err,data) {